HimanshuSingh-966/Datalix/DATALIX_SOFTWARE_ENGINEERING_DOCUMENT.md

 ## 12. Conclusion

-This design document provides a comprehensive blueprint for DataLix 2.0, an AI-powered data analysis platform.
+This design document provides a comprehensive blueprint for DataLix AI, an AI-powered data analysis platform.
 The architecture emphasizes:

 - **Accessibility**: Natural language interface for all skill levels
 - **Intelligence**: AI-driven insights and recommendations